DaoD/ConstraintGraph4NSO/readme.md

 ### Second phase
 - Download the [data](https://drive.google.com/file/d/13f6PEZZbn_KnFk53au9s2CbAVFQdTRnC/view?usp=sharing), and unzip it to "data" directory.
-Note: preparing input file from the results obtained in the first phase
+Note: We provide the data after preprocessing here.
+You can also generate the data from the results obtained in the first phase as:
 ```
 python3 prepare_data.py
 ```